 - Remove from the oven and using a large cookie cutter, scoot the biscuits into a round shape if desired.
 Leave to cool on the pans - they will set up as they cool.

-- Store biscuits in an airtight container.
+- Store biscuits in an airtight container for up to a week.

 Notes